eigentor/hsk/web/modules/contrib/eu_cookie_compliance/README.md

 'Observers', which are used to observe and execute the functions for each Event.
 **Events: (Event name on the left)**
 Status is retrieved (internal use):
-- PreStatusLoad: Executed BEFORE cookie acceptance status is loaded
+- preStatusLoad: Executed BEFORE cookie acceptance status is loaded
-- PostStatusLoad: Executed AFTER cookie acceptance status is loaded
+- postStatusLoad: Executed AFTER cookie acceptance status is loaded
 - preStatusSave: Executed BEFORE cookie acceptance status is saved
 - postStatusSave Executed AFTER cookie acceptance status is saved